 High-sodium foods like processed meats, canned soups, and salted snacks can lead to water retention in the body and exacerbate swelling.
 When recovering from a lateral ankle sprain, it’s best to avoid these foods altogether.
 Instead, add flavor to your meals with herbs and spices, or natural sea salt in moderation.

 A lateral ankle sprain can be a frustrating injury, but by avoiding these inflammatory foods, you can help speed up the healing process.
-Eating a healthy and balanced diet, high in natural anti-inflammatory foods and nutrients, will provide your body with the fuel it needs to recover quickly and effectively.
+While it’s common to wonder whether lateral ankle sprains heal naturally, recovery often depends on how well you support your body through proper nutrition, rest, and guided rehabilitation.
+Eating a healthy and balanced diet, rich in anti-inflammatory foods and essential nutrients, gives your body the fuel it needs to repair tissue and restore strength efficiently.
 Remember to always speak with your naturopathic doctor or a registered dietitian to ensure you’re consuming the right foods for your body and your specific injury.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Bhavin Mistry, BASc, MAN, RD or another Kitchener dietitian at CARESPACE.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with a Kitchener dietitian at CARESPACE.
 We are happy to listen and are here to help!